amtzespinosa/amtzespinosa.github.io/_tabs/whoami.md

 - Develop, maintain and modify WordPress plugins source code as needed
 - Ensure websites and plugins are up to date and patched
-- Develop and implement effective SEO strategist
+- Develop and implement effective SEO strategies
 - Write detailed and customer friendly reports with the metrics obtained, errors to solve and guidelines

 ## Certifications